spatie/laravel-responsecache/README.md

 ```php
 ResponseCache::clear();
 ```
-This will clear everything from the cache store specified in the config-file.
+This will clear everything from the cache store specified in the config file.

 #### Using a console command